nens/threedi-docs/source/d_qgis_plugin.rst

 Introduction
 --------------
-The Modeller Interface is the interface to use on your laptop to build and analyse 3Di models and results locally.
-To do this, no internet connection is required.
-It is also the interface to interact with the API and download results from the 3Di calculation servers.
-It consists of QGIS with a preinstalled plugins: 3Di Toolbox to analyse results, 3Di API Client to start calculations and some third party plugins.
-The interface has been cleaned compared to a standard QGIS installation to show only relevant buttons for model building analysing.
+The Modeller Interface (MI) will help you with building 3Di models and analysing results locally.
+The MI will also assist you in interacting with the 3Di-API and downloading the results from the 3Di calculation servers.
+The MI is part of QGIS with various pre-installed plugins: the 3Di Toolbox to analyse results, the 3Di API Client to start calculations, download results and some third party plugins.
+The interface has been cleaned compared to a standard QGIS installation, it shows only relevant buttons for model building and analysing.
-Since March 4th 2019, the Modeller Interface is available for QGIS stable releases (3.4 and 3.10).
-For 3Di results before this date an older version of the plugin will remain available for QGIS 2.18.
-As a user you can choose to either:

 - Install the `Modeller Interface <https://docs.3di.live/modeller-interface-downloads/3DiModellerInterface-OSGeo4W-3.10.9-1-Setup-x86_64.exe>`_  or
 - Install QGIS, and install the 3Di toolbox as a QGIS plugin